Vivan Sundaram

 Retake of Amrita: Amrita with ‘Fruit Vendors’, 2001

-Delhi-based Vivan Sundaram is one of India’s most pioneering veteran artists.
-His artworks span a variety of mediums and scales to address issues surrounding national modernisms, post-colonial identities, and third-world ideologies.
-Driven by archival and allegorical impulses, his bold political paintings, artistic collaborations, reckonings with his ancestry, and reflections on topical events, reveal his engagement with contemporary society, history, and memorialisation.
-As an ardent materialist, he has experimented robustly with pushing the boundaries of the picture-plane — he is India’s first installation artist.
+Vivan Sundaram (1943 - 2023) was one of India’s most pioneering artists.
+His artworks spanned a variety of mediums and scales, addressing issues surrounding national modernism, post-colonial identities, and the ideologies of the third-world.
+Driven by archival and allegorical impulses, his bold political paintings, artistic collaborations, reckonings with his ancestry, and reflections on topical events revealed his engagement with contemporary society, history, and memorialisation.
+As an ardent materialist, he experimented robustly with pushing the boundaries of the picture-plane, becoming India’s first installation artist.

-In 2018, Sundaram’s 50-year retrospective exhibitions, ‘Step inside and you are no longer a stranger’, at KNMA, New Delhi, as well as ‘Disjunctures’, curated by Deepak Ananthat the Haus der Kunst, Munich, traced the various turning points in his oeuvre as he has navigated and even steered pathways within the landscape of contemporary art in India.
-Staging immersive situations and spatial encounters, he continues using diverse materials, scales, and ideas to address themes surrounding history, activism and subaltern identity.
+In 2018, Sundaram's 50-year retrospective exhibitions, ‘Step inside and you are no longer a stranger’, at KNMA, New Delhi, as well as ‘Disjunctures’, curated by Deepak Ananthat the Haus der Kunst, Munich, traced the various turning points in his oeuvre as he navigated and even steered pathways within the landscape of contemporary art in India.
+Staging immersive situations and spatial encounters, he continued using diverse materials, scales, and ideas to address themes surrounding history, activism, and subaltern identity.

 -